-Your policy name can contain only underscores and alphanumeric characters and must be unique in your org.
-It must begin with a letter, not include spaces, not end with an underscore, and not contain two consecutive underscores.
+Your policy name must begin with a letter, not end with an underscore, and not contain two consecutive underscores.

 10. Optionally enable the policy.

 If you chose to create an Apex class, don't enable the policy yet because you must first add code to the class.